 How we test the best cheap web hosting

-Introductory discounts also make a difference.
+Introductory discounts also make a difference in this case where we heavily focus on pricing, while our experts also ensure that each service is delivering premium services.
 Having a hosting plan quadruple in price at renewal time is an issue you might want to think about if you're looking for a long-term relationship with a host.

 We are also constantly monitoring new web hosting deals and working behind the scenes to get exclusive promo codes from quality web hosting providers for TechRadar readers.